-Situated at the edge of Gastown in the Harbour Centre building just a block from Waterfront Station, visitors can have a memorable meal at the Top of Vancouver revolving restaurant or just buy a ticket straight to the observation deck.
-(And yes, the place really does spin around, but thankfully only very slowly.)
+Situated at the edge of Gastown in the Harbour Centre building, visitors can have a memorable meal at the Top of Vancouver revolving restaurant.
+It’s a good restaurant, it offers Happy Hour specials and it offers the same views as you’ll find at the Vancouver Lookout.
+And yes, the place really does spin around, but thankfully only very slowly.

 Tips and Advice